shruthishruu/Vanguard/Bullet Hell Shooter Game Script.md

 **Player:**

-- **Initial Health:** 100 HP
+- **Initial Health:** 10 HP/Stars
-- **Lives:** 3 lives
 - **Movement:** The player can move in all 8 directions (up, down, left, right, and diagonals).
 - **Player Death:**
-- When the player's health reaches 0, they lose 1 life.
+- When the player's health reaches 0, they lose life.
 - The player can respawn, blinking twice or thrice to indicate revival.
-- Upon losing all 3 lives, the game ends.
+- Upon losing all the health of the player, the game ends.
 - **Attacks:**
 - **Weapon:** Single bullet type for all attacks.
 - **Hit Points:** Regular enemies (A & B) and bosses have different scoring for hits:
 - Regular enemies: 10 points per hit.
 - First Boss: 50 points per hit.
 - Final Boss: 80 points per hit.
-- **Game Over Condition:** Player loses all 3 lives.
+- **Game Over Condition:** Player loses all health.
+- **Player hit** : The player looses one point/star from different enemies like the following.
+    - Regular enemies : should hit 5 bullets
+    - Mid boss : should hit 2 bullets
+    - Final boss : should hit 1 bullet

 **Enemies & Bosses**